dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

   Installing the CSI Driver for PowerFlex via Helm
 ---

-The CSI Driver for Dell EMC PowerFlex can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
+The CSI Driver for Dell PowerFlex can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
 For more detailed information on the installation scripts, review the script [documentation](https://github.com/dell/csi-powerflex/tree/master/dell-csi-helm-installer).

 The controller section of the Helm chart installs the following components in a _Deployment_ in the specified namespace:
-- CSI Driver for Dell EMC PowerFlex
+- CSI Driver for Dell PowerFlex
 - Kubernetes External Provisioner, which provisions the volumes
 - Kubernetes External Attacher, which attaches the volumes to the containers
 - Kubernetes External Snapshotter, which provides snapshot support
 - Kubernetes External Resizer, which resizes the volume

 The node section of the Helm chart installs the following component in a _DaemonSet_ in the specified namespace:
-- CSI Driver for Dell EMC PowerFlex
+- CSI Driver for Dell PowerFlex
 - Kubernetes Node Registrar, which handles the driver registration

 ## Prerequisites

-The following are requirements that must be met before installing the CSI Driver for Dell EMC PowerFlex:
+The following are requirements that must be met before installing the CSI Driver for Dell PowerFlex:
 - Install Kubernetes or OpenShift (see [supported versions](../../../../csidriver/#features-and-capabilities))
 - Install Helm 3
 - Enable Zero Padding on PowerFlex